Best Companion Plants For Ginger

 5 different images of companion plants for ginger from Pinterest:

-• Image 1: Ginger and bananas.
+- Image 1: Ginger and bananas.
 Bananas are a great companion plant for ginger because they provide shade and nitrogen to the soil.
-Image of Ginger and bananas companion plant

-• Image 2: Ginger and turmeric.
+- Image 2: Ginger and turmeric.
 Turmeric is another member of the ginger family, so it makes a great companion plant.
 They both have similar growing requirements and can help to repel pests.
-Image of Ginger and turmeric companion plant

-• Image 3: Ginger and beans.
+- Image 3: Ginger and beans.
 Beans are nitrogen-fixing legumes that can help to improve the soil quality for ginger.
 They also help to suppress weeds.
-Image of Ginger and beans companion plant

-• Image 4: Ginger and cilantro.
+- Image 4: Ginger and cilantro.
 Cilantro is a herb that can help to repel pests and attract pollinators.
 It also grows well in the same conditions as ginger.
-Image of Ginger and cilantro companion plant

-• Image 5: Ginger and marigolds.
+- Image 5: Ginger and marigolds.
 Marigolds are another herb that can help to repel pests.
 They also have bright colors that can add interest to your garden.
-Image of Ginger and marigolds companion plant

 Post a Comment for " Best Companion Plants For Ginger"